GreysonR/Matter-Particles/README.md

 # Matter-Particles
 Matter-Particles makes creating particle effects simple and easy in matter.js.
 Learning how to use Matter-Particles is very easy since it was designed to be similar to matter.js.

-## How to create a simple particle emitter
+## How to create a basic particle emitter
 Creating a particle emitter can be done in as little as 5 lines of code. <br>
-The first thing you need to do is create an engine if you haven't already in matter.js
+The first thing you need to do is create an engine.
+If you're new to matter.js or haven't used matter.js before, Matter-Particles will automatically create an engine for you:

     var Particles = new Particle;
     Particles.engine.create();

-After that, create a particle emitter
+After that, create a particle emitter:

     var Emitter = Particles.emitter;
     var emitter = Emitter.create(250, 250);